dayuwater/CarND-LaneLines-P1-master/writeup_template.md

 * Defined a region of interest using a trapezoid covers the bottom of the image/video
 * Hough Line detection with min line length of 8.

+In order to draw the the left and right lines
+* Separate lines detected into different groups:
+    * 1
+    * 2